Spectrum of QCD with one flavor: A window for supersymmetric dynamics: Introduction

 Finally, in Ref.~\cite{Athenodorou:2021wom} the single flavour $SU(2)$ theory is considered with the fermion in the adjoint representation.
 The goal in this case is to gain insights on the emergence of the conformal window.
 Again the Wilson Dirac operator is used in the numerical simulations.
 As is highlighted by this brief review, one-flavour QCD is implemented on the lattice by adopting either overlap (or more generally Ginsparg-Wilson) or Wilson fermions.
 That is because in those cases the single-flavour lattice Dirac operator can be rigorously defined.
 Wilson fermions are computationally cheaper but in such regularisation the spectrum of the Dirac operator may contain real negative eigenvalues for positive (but small) quark masses.
 That might cause a sign problem as the fermion determinant may become negative on some configurations.
-Following Refs.~\cite{Edwards:1997sp,Edwards:1998sh,Akemann:2010em,Mohler:2020txx} we discuss in detail how we monitor such cases.
+Following Refs.~\cite{Edwards:1997sp,Edwards:1998sh,Akemann:2010em,Mohler:2020txx} we discuss in detail how we monitor such cases.\footnote{An alternative approach relying on the Arnoldi algorithm to compute the eigenvalues of the non-Hermitian Wilson Dirac operator has been introduced in Ref.~\cite{Bergner:2011zp}.}

+Earlier numerical investigations of orientifold theories~\cite{Lucini:2010kj,Armoni:2008nq} used the quenched approximation where the sign problem is absent.

+Directly simulating supersymmetric gauge theories on the lattice has been an active research field for many years.
+Since the literature is vast we refer the reader to the recent review in Ref.~\cite{Schaich:2022xgy} and references within for a discussion of the status and open problems.

 A preliminary account of the results we present in this paper appeared in Refs.~\cite{Ziegler:2021nbl,DellaMorte:2022htz}.
-The latter also contains some algorithmic exploratory studies for $N_C=4,5$ and $6$.
+The latter in particular contains some algorithmic exploratory studies for $N_C=4,5$ and $6$.

 The remainder of this paper is organised as follows.
 In Section~\ref{sec:ens} we describe our computational setup and provide algorithmic details.
 In Section~\ref{sec:evs} we investigate the consequences of the sign problem in our simulations.
 In Section~\ref{sec:cors} we report on the correlation function fits required to extract the spectrum at non-zero quark masses, before extrapolating the meson spectrum to vanishing quark masses in Sec.~\ref{sec:results}.
 Finally, in Section~\ref{sec:discussion} we confront the effective field theory predictions with our results and provide an outlook.